Bank of America® Unlimited Cash Rewards Credit Card review: Earn 1.5% on all purchases

 - Are you a Bank of America Preferred Rewards member?
 (In order to be one, you need to have an active, eligible Bank of America checking account and a three-month combined average daily balance of $20,000 or more in qualifying Bank of America deposit accounts and/or Merrill Investment accounts.)
 If you are a Preferred Rewards member, you can receive a 25% to 75% bonus on rewards earned.
 So instead of 1.5% cash back, you might get as much as 2.62% cash back on every purchase.

-- You'll receive IntroAPRRate - and for any balance transfers made within 60 days of opening your account (BalanceTransferFees fee applies).
+- You’ll receive IntroAPRRate, and balance_transfer_intro_apr,balance_transfer_intro_duration.
 After the introductory APR offer is over, the card will have a RegAPR.
+The intro balance transfer fee is balance_transfer_fees.

 The CardName is a good credit card for anyone who wants a credit card with no annual fee - and who wants to earn a little more than the standard 1% fee on all purchases.
 If you want to earn considerably more, like, 3% or 5% cash back, you generally will have to pay an annual fee, or those bonus rewards will only be on select spend categories.